Home Compare MAP.MC vs VIE.PA

 Mapfre vs Veolia Environnement: Which Stock Looks Stronger in 2026?

-Mapfre, holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+The structural profiles are close, with Mapfre, carrying a narrow edge on growth.
 Veolia Environnement still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity